Ashley Mantha-Hollands

 I am a Max Weber Fellow at the European University Institute, specializing in citizenship studies, political theory, and feminist philosophy.

-In one of my current research streams I use biopolitical theory to study the intersection between reproductive rights and citizenship status acquisition.
+In one of my current research streams I study the intersection between reproductive rights and citizenship status acquisition.
 I am also working on a project that applies different feminist approaches to analyze ‘citizenship’ in international law.
-Some of my further interests include queer/critical theory, democratic theory, and the study of electoral rights.
+Some of my further interests include democratic theory and the study of electoral rights.

 My chosen topics of study reflect a broader goal in pursuing research that feeds into policy processes at the national and international level.
-I have recently co-authored three reports for the European Commission on citizenship laws, political participation, and electoral rights among EU Member States.
+I have co-authored several policy reports for the European Commission as well as for national governments and institutions.

 I completed a BA (Honours) Political Science and Minor History at Concordia University in 2013 and a Master of Public Policy Collaborative Program in Sexual Diversity Studies at the University of Toronto in 2016.
 I then went on to work for the Government of Canada and the OECD.